raspberrypilearning/from-me-to-you/en/step_5.md

 title: Use the Text tool in the Paint editor
 ---

-Select the first colour you want for your text:
+Click on the **Fill** colour chooser and select the first colour that you want for your text:
 ![Show Fill colour](images/from-me-fill-colour.png){:width="150px"}

 Select the **Text** tool: